• Skip to main content

 The effect was finally destroyed by transferring the small date window to its standard position at 3 o’clock (in the Caliber 5 version the window was located at 9 o’clock balancing the Aquaracer’s oversized winding crown) and moving the trademark “shield” from 12 o’clock to a position between the date window and the central axis.

 Together with heavy chronograph push-pieces at 2 and 4 o’clock, the dial gets even more unbalanced, looking like it is going to topple to its right side if left on a table.
-Frankly speaking, I don’t understand why TAG Heuer didn’t opt for the bi-compax layout that is once again becoming a trend among the watchmakers.
+Frankly speaking, I don’t understand why TAG Heuer didn’t opt for the bi-compax layout that is once again becoming a trend among watchmakers.

 Now, don’t get me wrong, I have nothing personal against this particular model.
 It is just that I liked the original best.